Johnny Fisher: Amateur career

-Fisher had a brief amateur career of only 10 bouts, three ending in first round stoppages.
+Fisher had a brief amateur career of only 12 bouts, three ending in first round stoppages.

 Professional career

 Early career

-He made his professional debut on 20 February 2021 against Matt Gordon on the undercard for the David Avanesyan vs. Josh Kelly fight at the Wembley Arena.
-He won by TKO 2:29 into the first round, with his opponent being both counted and knocked down before the stoppage.
+He made his professional debut on 20 February 2021 against Matt Gordon on the undercard for the David Avanesyan vs. Josh Kelly fight at the Wembley Arena in London.
+He won by technical knockout 2:29 into the first round, with his opponent being both counted and knocked down before the stoppage.

-His second fight was against Phil Williams, in the Manchester Arena, he won by TKO again, this time referee Howard Foster stopped the contest 1:46 into round three.
-His third was in the Matchroom HQ Garden against Danny Whitaker, where he once again won by TKO.
-In his fourth fight he won against Alvaro Terrero by TKO in the second round after he scored two knockdowns.
-His fifth fight he won on points at Alexandra Palace against Gabriel Enguema, with referee Mark Bates scoring the contest 59–55 over six rounds.
-His seventh was against Domnic Musil.
-His style has been likened to David Pearce.

-He won his first title, the BBBofC Southern Area Heavyweight title, on the undercard of Anthony Joshua versus Robert Helenius at the O2 Arena, winning by 7th round TKO against Harry Armstrong after knocking down Armstrong in the first round also.
+With a record of nine wins from nine fights including eight by stoppage, he won his first title, the vacant BBBofC Southern Area heavyweight championship, on the undercard of Anthony Joshua versus Robert Helenius at The O2 Arena in London, winning via technical knockout in the seventh round against Harry Armstrong.

-On 3 February 2024, in Las Vegas, Fisher was scheduled to face Dmytro Bezus in a 10-round bout.
-Fisher stopped Bezus in the first round.
+Making his United States debut at The Cosmopolitan of Las Vegas, Chelsea Ballroom in Paradise, Nevada, on 3 February 2024, Fisher stopped Dmytro Bezus in the first round.

-Fisher vs. Babic

-Fisher knocked out Alen Babić 36 seconds into their fight at the Copper Box Arena in London, England, on 6 July 2024.
+He followed this up by knocking out Alen Babić just 36 seconds into the first round of their fight at the Copper Box Arena in London on 6 July 2024.

 Fisher vs. Allen

-In his next bout, he faced David Allen on 21 December, 2024, at Kingdom Arena in Riyadh, Saudi Arabia as part of the undercard for the heavyweight world title rematch between Oleksandr Usyk and Tyson Fury.
+In his next bout, he faced David Allen on 21 December 2024, at Kingdom Arena in Riyadh, Saudi Arabia, as part of the undercard for the heavyweight world title rematch between Oleksandr Usyk and Tyson Fury.
 After a positive start to the fight, Fisher was knocked down for the first time in his career during the fifth round.
 However, he recovered to win via split decision, with two of the ringside judges scoring the fight 95–94 for Fisher while the third had it 96–93 in Allen's favour.
 The decision was met with loud boos in the stadium and several observers, including former cruiserweight world champion Johnny Nelson and ex-European title holder Spencer Oliver, felt Allen had done enough to win the bout, while Fisher's promotor Eddie Hearn said: “I think the best I could hope for when I got in the ring was a draw."